One last thing like this.

 I used to think that poems were primarily personal, and that novels were primarily social.
 That poets had a passion which compelled them to retreat into themselves, and that novelists had a duty which required them to go out into the world and roll around like pigs.

 I still think this on the whole.
 There is a keener distinction though: the poets retreat inwards, it’s true, but it turns out they are not any more exposed and they are certainly no more vulnerable.
 See, the poets know what they reveal about themselves, they know even if what they reveal are their most ugly parts.
-Novelists, however, don’t know what they reveal.
-The novel can be wrapped in packaging and doused in repellent, but there is no way for the author to know what the book will reveal about them once it’s been published.
+Novelists, however, don’t seem to know so much of what they reveal.
+The novel can be wrapped in packaging and doused in repellent, but the author cannot know what the book will reveal about them once it’s been published.

 We learn nothing we didn’t already know about Ted Hughes when we look back at his poems.
 We sometimes learn something about novelists though.
 Take Piet, from Updike’s Couples, who does nothing to assuage our suspicions that Updike was a closeted misogynist, as, like a mini town-crier, he vividly describes the state of his creator’s corpse from atop the author’s headstone.
-(Pnin, from Nabokov’s Pnin, has the opposite effect, his generous silence giving readers hope that his author might not have been so obsessed with young girls).
+(Pnin, from Nabokov’s Pnin, has the opposite effect, his generous silence giving readers ammunition to fight off claims that his author was overly obsessed with young girls).

 Auden’s The Novelist compares the personal poet against the worldly novelist, but, more than that, the poem shows how novels come to reveal the folds and the failings of their creators over time.
 (NB: the conditional which comes at the close.)